mtbdata711/vscode-phpsab-docker/README.md

 }
 ```

-For example, if you were developing a WordPress plugin which existed at `/home/<user>/Projects/MyPlugin` which was mounted to `/var/www/html/wp-content/plugins/MyPlugin` within a Docker container named `wordpress`
-you could use the following settings:
+For example, if you are developing a WordPress plugin at `/home/<user>/Projects/MyPlugin` on your local system which is mounted to `/var/www/html/wp-content/plugins/MyPlugin` inside a Docker container named `wordpress` you could use the following settings:
 ```
 {
 	"phpsab.docker.dockerEnabled": true,